Using Dundas BI recommendations

 - Forecast Analysis – This option uses the exponential smoothing formula to add forecasting to a line chart when displaying dates along the bottom axis and numeric values along the left axis.
 Forecast Analysis produces a detailed forecast using the best available method, taking into account seasonality and emphasizing recent data, and displays it as a line on top of a semi-transparent confidence interval.

-- Identify Clusters – This option automatically analyzes the data, finds the optimal number of clusters and assigns each group of nearby data points a number.
+- Identify Clusters – This option automatically analyzes the data, finds the optimal number of clusters and assigns each cluster of data points a number and color.
 This option could be recommended for a scatter plot or bubble chart where both axes are numeric.
 For more information see the K-means Clustering article.

 - Sort Stacked Totals – This option automatically calculates the stacked totals if necessary and sorts them in descending order, available when using a stacked bar chart regardless of how the data has been configured.